PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - When task is removed from his queue (This means assignment is changed such a way that user is now no longer associated with that task)
 - When new task is added or assigned to his queue
+- When start date is changed in such a way that task is moved to Upcoming
 - When task is deleted
 - When task is marked as Done
-- When task is Reopened
+- When task is Reopened (From Completed)
+- When task is Restored (From Deleted)

 User who has performed this action, won't get the notification.
 For e.g. If I am deleting any task, I will not get notification but other associated users will get notification.